 If you are going to the regional passport agencies, these agencies will witness your signature, verify all of your documents and process your passport application on the spot.
 This is recommended if you have expedited travel plans.

 Private Passport Expeditors

-Under the best of conditions, the normal wait time for a passport to be processed is several weeks – to say nothing of the extended wait times that people can experience during the warm summer months of the year, when people are traveling and vacations abroad are most popular.
+Under the best of conditions, the average wait time for a passport to be processed is several weeks – to say nothing of the extended wait times that people can experience during the warm summer months when people are traveling and vacations abroad are most popular.